A Quantum Multiparty Packing Lemma and the Relay Channel: Application to the Classical-Quantum Relay Channel

 \section{Application to the Classical-Quantum Relay Channel}

-To illustrate the wide applicability of \cref{lem:packing} and demonstrate its power, we will use it to prove achievability results for the classical-quantum relay channel.
+To illustrate the wide applicability of~\cref{lem:packing} and demonstrate how to use it, we prove a series of achievability results for the classical-quantum relay channel.
 The first three results make use of the packing lemma in situations where the number of random variables involved in the decoding is at most two ($\abs{V_H} \le 2$).
 This situation can be dealt with using existing techniques~\cite{savov2012partial}.
 The final partial decode-forward lower bound, however, applies the packing lemma with $\abs{V_H}$ unbounded with increasing blocklength, thus requiring its full strength.
-These lower bounds are well-known for classical relay channels~\cite{elgamal2011network}, and that our packing lemma allows us to straightforwardly generalize them to the quantum and even finite blocklength case.\footnote{Note that in this case the one-shot capacity reduces to the point-to-point scenario, as the relay lags behind the sender.} We can then invoke \cref{lem:packingAsympt} to obtain lower bounds on the capacity, which match exactly those of the classical setting with the quantum generalization of mutual information.
+These lower bounds are well-known for classical relay channels~\cite{elgamal2011network}, and our packing lemma allows us to straightforwardly generalize them to the quantum and even finite blocklength case. \footnote{Note that in this case the one-shot capacity reduces to the point-to-point scenario, as the relay lags behind the sender.} We can then invoke~\cref{lem:packingAsympt} to obtain lower bounds on the capacity, which match exactly those of the classical setting with the quantum generalization of mutual information.
 Note that the partial decode-forward asymptotic bound for the classical-quantum relay channel was first established in~\cite{savov2012partial}.

 First we give some definitions.
-Recall that a classical-quantum relay channel~\cite{savov2012partial,jin2012lower} is a classical-quantum channel $\mathcal{N}$ with two classical inputs $X_1, X_2$ and two quantum outputs $B_2 B_3$:
+A classical-quantum relay channel~\cite{savov2012partial,jin2012lower} is a classical-quantum channel $\mathcal{N}$ with two classical inputs $X_1, X_2$ and two quantum outputs $B_2, B_3$:

 The sender transmits $X_1$, the relay transmits $X_2$ and obtains $B_2$, and the receiver obtains $B_3$.
-The setup is shown in \cref{fig:relaysingle}.
-Note that this is much more general than the setting of two concatenated channels because the relay's transmission also affects the system that the relay obtains and the sender's the receiver's.
+The setup is shown in~\cref{fig:relaysingle}.
+Note that this is more general than the setting of two concatenated channels because the relay's transmission also affects the system that the relay obtains and the sender's transmission affects the receiver's system.